 The Department of French and Italian offers four tracks for concentrators, and a flexible, individualized approach to course planning.
 Students either pursue a course of study entirely in French or Italian, or combine this specialization with another language, academic discipline, or creative art.
 FIT encourages innovative and interdisciplinary approaches to the study of the Italian, French, and francophone worlds, tailored to the unique academic and professional interests of students.
 For examples of the kinds of topics students in FIT have explored in their Senior Thesis, see the list of titles below.

 Track 1: concentration in one language and literature (French or Italian)

 Track 2: concentration in two languages and literatures (one of which must be French or Italian)

 Track 3: concentration in French or Italian with another related field (e.g. history, politics, anthropology, sociology)

-Students who elect to concentrate in French or Italian are often simultaneously enrolled in certificate programs, such as Contemporary European Politics and Society, European Cultural Studies, Study of Women and Gender, Latin American Studies, Theater and Dance, or Visual Arts.
-FIT concentrators may also apply for admission to the certificate program at Princeton ’s Woodrow Wilson School of Public and International Affairs, and the Program in Translation and Intercultural Communication.
+Students who elect to concentrate in French or Italian are often simultaneously enrolled in certificate programs, such as African Studies, Contemporary European Politics and Society, European Cultural Studies, Gender and Sexuality Studies, Latin American Studies, Theater and Dance, or Visual Arts.
+FIT concentrators may also apply for admission to the certificate program at the Princeton School of Public and International Affairs and the Program in Translation and Intercultural Communication.